|Coronavirus (COVID-19) FAQS|

 Disclaimer: These FAQs are intended to provide information and guidance on the HR and employment law implications of the Covid-19 situation.
 They do not constitute legal advice and should not be relied upon as such.

-Today’s supply chains are increasingly global in nature and many are therefore vulnerable to potential disruption due to the coronavirus, e.g. if factories are located in countries operating lockdowns and are therefore unable to fulfil orders.
+Today’s supply chains are increasingly global in nature and many are therefore vulnerable to potential disruption due to Covid-19, e.g. if factories are located in countries operating strict lockdowns and are therefore unable to fulfil orders.

 If UK businesses are therefore unable to obtain parts in sufficient volume, they may need to consider closing some of their production facilities or reducing production – not because of the virus itself but because they will not have the parts they need to continue production at normal levels.